BritishTrustForOrnithology/BTOTools/README.md

 # Versions

+## Update 18/01/2024 (version 0.1.5)

+A minor update to add lists of 1-km squares for each country, and a list of 10-km squares assigned to dominant country based on land area. data can be accessed by e.g. data('squares_01km_wales')

 ## Update 31/10/2023 (version 0.1.4)

 A minor update to replace the embedded global_species_lookup and sciname_synonyms datasets to include the latest IOC version 13.2 species names and order.